-Philadelphia lodging options will depend on the location of your course.
-Students attending Penn-based courses have a variety of options, ranging from dormitory housing (with Penn Hospitality Services, 215-898-9319) to conveniently located hotels, some of which offer discounted RBS rates.
-Private bedrooms with shared baths are available in Penn dormitories for about $47/night (plus tax and a one-time access card fee of $22), but note that sponsorship letters are required for each housing applicant: please contact RBS (email@example.com) to request this letter.
-Admitted students may make reservations directly via an online form, available here.
-Discounted room blocks are also available at Homewood Suites University Ciy ($189/night plus tax).
+Students attending Penn-based courses have a variety of options, ranging from dormitory housing (with Penn Hospitality Services, 215-898-9319) to conveniently located hotels.
+Private bedrooms with shared baths are available in Penn dormitories.
+Admitted students may make reservations directly via an online form, which will be available in mid-March.
+More information, including pricing, will be available in the Information Guide.